hctaskiran/introduction/README.md

 animated_text_kit: ^4.2.2
 lottie: ^2.5.0

-Just a simple tutorial menu, especially for the applications that has to be learned a small tutorial to express the function of the application.
+Just a simple tutorial menu, especially for the applications that has to be learned with the help of a small tutorial to express the function of the application.

 # ??? #
 - Contains 4 pages as tutorial screen and 1 for main app after tutorial completed.